aimeeu/cheats/k8s-ref-docs/README.md

 - Why isn't api doc generation done as part of a CI/CD merge process for a project? probably not possible in current environment - what about moving API docs to separate website? too much overhead?
 - Flaw: Kubernetes website doesn't have a 'latest' like ReadTheDocs does, so does v1.16 docs == master.
 Really, docs github branch v1.16 should equal rendered website documentation v1.16; website docs should have a 'latest' choice that equals 'master' content (or haven't I yet stumbled upon how this is done?
 Netlify, right?) -> interesting discussion with Jim Angel on this topic
 - jenkins, travis CI, or ?
-- https://github.com/kubernetes-incubator/reference-docs/blob/master/gen-apidocs/generators/static/bootstrap.min.css -- can we point to a CDN istead?
+- https://github.com/kubernetes-sigs/reference-docs/blob/master/gen-apidocs/generators/static/bootstrap.min.css -- html.go should point to CSS and JS files that already exist in the k8s/website repo

 # Sites
 - https://swagger.io